khaledElgohary/high-school-hub/docs/I2_WORKSHEET.md

 https://code.cs.umanitoba.ca/3350-summer2023/sample-project/-/blob/8e38ae9c3084d62adc4ac5fafa3b87d7d862dc26/.gitignore#L7</p>
 <p>Make sure the path it not to <code>main</code> or their
 <code>develop</code> (or similar) branch, as those rapidly change.</p>
+<p>The first peice of technical debt that we paid off was replacing our stub database with a real one.
+This was technical debt
+becuase every time you would restart the app, all the data would reset back to its defaults.
+Here is an example of the User persistence before the debt was paid off: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/d3210164e2fc73c1b798a37038ba4826fd1ea0c3/app/src/main/java/comp3350/highschoolhub/persistence/stubs/UserPersistenceStub.java#L12 Notice that all the users are just being stored in an ArrayList which of course gets deleted after the app exits.
+Here is what we have now for the User persistence: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/d3210164e2fc73c1b798a37038ba4826fd1ea0c3/app/src/main/java/comp3350/highschoolhub/persistence/hsqldb/UserPersistenceHSQLDB.java#L19 Which now just has an instance variable for a String giving a path to the real database.
+This technical debt is classified as being Deliberate and Prudent.
+We purposely made the choice to use a fake database to begin with so that we could implement more features for our first Iteration 1 release of our application.
+Hence, we knew we would have to deal with the consequences later.</p>
+<p>The second piece of technical debt that we paid off was tightly coupling our buisness layer obhects to the presentation layer objects.
+This is technical debt because it makes it more diffcult to switch objects out for each other if a new version of a class gets created.
+Here is an example of what was happening in the presentation layer before using interfaces: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/6c466ec0d6eb9fcdc47d861e784c73930b81a31c/app/src/main/java/comp3350/highschoolhub/presentation/Connections.java#L29
+Notice that the Connections.java class was tightly coupled to ConnectionsManager.java.
+Now Connections.java can use any class that implements the IConnectionsManager integerface: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/worksheet/documents/app/src/main/java/comp3350/highschoolhub/presentation/Connections.java#L42
+This technical debt is classified as Reckless and Deliberate.
+We all knew that we should not have tightly coupled our classes together however we tightly coupled everything together because we under a time constraint.</p>
 <h2 id="solid">SOLID</h2>
 <p>Find a SOLID violation in the project of group <code>n+1</code>
 (group 13 does group 1).
 Open an issue in their project with the